Meanderings of an Londoneering Castaway.

 Good Morning London lovers, welcome to my latest offering on the world wide web.
 And so it came to pass, that I managed to get on top of my chores at last.
 Those never ending chores.
 And I just dont mean the Laundry.
 I was back upon the computer again.
 Oh yes, and I am of course, trying my best to remain anonamous, lest those horrid governmental rogues create an evil dossier on myself.
 No need for any Orwellian cameras in our homes folks, as most of us just willingly write everything about ourselves onto the internet, photos and videos included.
 The Illuminati must be laughing themselves to sleep at the stupidity of the masses.

 Anyway, hello out there.
 Its soon to be general election time, and do we have to listen to all that hogwash from the fraudulent windbags in power?
 Let me utter the word 'Duckhouse'.
 Remember?
 Ok, enough said.
 I'm going into hybernation.
 But first let me moan about London.
 Heard the latest?
 Its that behemoth Crossrail again, not content with demolishing an age olde corner of Soho, this killing machine now heads for the Bond Street area where secret deals are even now being signed to wipe out an area next to Oxford Street.
 Oh no. Isnt this Crossrail so worthless.
-As I often say, how much more of London do we have to destroy to make way for bloated schemes of developers, or to increase tube capacity for mass immigration?
-Why not flatten the whole of London and make it one big station surrounded by one big immigration processing centre?
+As I often say, how much more of London do we have to destroy to make way for bloated schemes of developers, or to increase tube capacity for increase population?
+Why not flatten the whole of London and make it one big station surrounded by one big council house estate?

 Ok, its coming up to 30 years since Battersea Power Station stoked its last boilers and shut down.
 I'm surprised its not fallen down, it being such a sad wreck.
 Such hatred has been dished on this poor old building by the catalogue of owners.
 Its now a 30 year old history of abuse.
 Heads should roll, but the money men get away with it once more.
 I did hear once they wanted to make the chimneys into four giant wind turbines, but I think that was the tabloids trying to wind me up (!).
 Lately, some waffle has been on the grapevine, I think another deal was made, another plan, another monsterous scheme was divised.
 Sorry, I couldnt really take it too seriously, this having another group of developers grubby handprints all over it.
 Pass the sick bag.